ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure Management.md

 - no benefit of the oral selective vasopressin-2 antagonist **tolvaptan**
 ## Guiding Principle
 - focused on decongestion to relieve symptoms, investigation and suppression of triggers for recurrent decompensation, and careful transition to longitudinal HF management
+- all patients should receive education regarding HF self-management prior to discharge
+- institution of appropriate guideline-directed medical therapy prior to hospital discharge
 -